syncfusion-content/java-file-format-docs/java-file-formats/Licensing/licensing.md

 </div>

-Trial message will be displayed as watermark in the generated documents, if Java packages libraries referred from  trial installer or [maven repository](https://jars.syncfusion.com)
+Trial message will be displayed as watermark in the generated documents, if Java packages libraries referred from  trial installer or from [maven repository](https://jars.syncfusion.com)

 **Example**